gbmhunter/blog/README.md

+# mbedded.ninja blog

-This repo contains the source code which is used to build the blog at https://blog.mbedded.ninja.
+This repo contains the source code which is used to build the embedded engineering blog at https://blog.mbedded.ninja.

 The static site generator Astro.js is used to build the website from the files in this repo.
 Netlify is used to deploy and host the website.